 But, hey, let's give him the benefit of the doubt and say Mr. Rich really did lift himself up by his bootstraps.
 Good for him.
 Now he's ready to be a dominator, himself.
 Getting into the rich club not just gives you more money, it gives you more benefits all around, it gives you more prestige; it gives you ever-increasing advantage over competitor and partner alike.
 You would not believe how much free stuff these millionaires and billionaires get.
 You may be able to imagine the slavish attention and adoration they receive.
 They have beautiful women (or sometimes men) throwing themselves at them, they have bankers begging them to take more money, they have tony clubs ofering them free membership, fancy restaurants offer them prime tables and, often, complimentary dinner and drinks, they get free stuff like cars, clothes and gadgets from companies interested in the publicity their promotion may generate.
 They love being acknowledged as a V.I.P. - "Very Important person," the subtext of which is that most of us are wholly unimportant.
 Then, of course, we all know wealth comes with power... power over individual people, and power within society.
 Indeed, the wealthy do not belong to the society we do; they belong to an alternative society, the society of the beautiful people, the society of privilege.
 They waltz through culture as if they were a Mughal raja.
 They skip to the head of the TSA line at the airport, and then board their own planes; they disregard misdemeanor laws because the fines are nothing to them, take full advantage of a legal system that tilts very favorably to the rich, they pay far less percentage tax than you do - in fact they quite likely pay no taxes at all - and, of course, if they want they can buy off a politician, or two, or three, or a whole political party.
 Now Mr. Rich can say he's a self-made man, but he would never have the kind of wealth and privilege without the entire structure of society itself... and now that he's made it, if he's indulging in all of these many privileges unavailable to the common man, then he is a full player in the Dominator Hierarchy.
 It is the very rare wealthy bird who can turn away from the temptation to luxuriate in this panoply of privilege.

 The top level of any strand of the Dominator Hierarchy percolates in its own privilege and presumed superiority.
-This entire region becomes an echo-chamber, a feedback loop, of belief and behavior.
-It's very remindful of the cliques of middle or high school, which often feature vicious little Dominator Hierarchies.
-The wealthy keep to themselves and calculate their worth.
+This entire upper region of the hieararchy becomes an echo-chamber, a feedback loop, of belief and behavior.
+It's very remindful of the cliques of middle or high school, which often feature vicious "micro" Dominator Hierarchies.
+The wealthy keep to themselves, hoard their assets, and calculate their worth.
 The beautiful people keep to themselves and contemplate their gorgeousness.
 Males dominate females, or at least try to... their self-esteem in the making.
 "Thank you, God, for not making me a woman," the old Jewish prayer, could serve as the mantra for every man who revels in his dominator status.
-Whites congregate together with a knowing wink concerning their superiority, even if they would be abashed to openly discuss such closely held beliefs.
-Religions confirm their superiority to rival religions, while sects within a religion bicker about their own proclaimed righteousness.
+Whites congregate together with a knowing wink concerning their self-evident superiority, even if some would be abashed to openly discuss such closely held beliefs.
+Religions are based on their superiority to rival religions, while sects within a religion bicker about their own proclaimed righteousness.
+And just about everyone indulges in an ocean of blood in gobbling down billions of innocent animals each year (and altogether killing around a TRILLION per year), while continuing consumptive behavior that is burning and choking the entire biosphere.

 Pick an issue that conservatives are adamant about.
 Go ahead.
 Any issue.

 Civil Rights?
-The conservative stance on civil rights, i.e. equal rights for African Americans, Native Americans and other racial or ethnic minorities, is that they are against them.
-This is conserving primarily the skin tone strand of the Dominator Hierarchy, but may also include the religion and language strands.
+Conservatives have opposed civil rights, i.e. equal rights for African Americans, Native Americans, gays, transgender and other racial or ethnic minorities.
+This is conserving primarily the skin tone strand of the Dominator Hierarchy, but also includes the gender, religion, language and sexual orientation strands.

 Equal Rights for Women?
-The conservative stance on equal rights for women is that they are against it.
+The conservatives oppose equal rights for women.
 Here they are conserving the gender strand of the Dominator Hierarchy.

 Gun control?
-The conservative stance on gun control is conserving all the strands of the Dominator Hierarchy, and their ranking upon it, from external threat.
+Conservatives oppose gun control legislation.
+They think they may need their guns to protect... the Dominator Hierarchy and their ranking upon it from external threat.
 Conservatives are very fearful people, at odds with the world because of their Dominator Hierarchy.
 How are they going to defend their "way of life" (i.e. the Dominator Hierarchy) without serious weaponry?
-Plus they are conserving the man over nature strand of the Dominator Hierarchy.
-They don't want anything interfering with their "sport" of killing any animal that wanders into their sights.
+They also need guns to confront nature, thus conserving the man over nature strand of the Dominator Hierarchy.
+They love shooting and killing things, and don't want anything interfering with their "sport" of killing any animal that wanders into their sights.

 Taxes?
 The conservative stance on taxes is that they don't want to pay them.
 They support other people paying taxes, just not them.
 This is true of SoCon and CorpCon.
 Here they are conserving the wealth strand of the Dominator Hierarchy.
 You've heard them say, "It's my money; I earned it; why should the government take it."
 No matter how much, or how little wealth they actually have, they know that someone wants to take it... probably the government... and they are determined to resist.
 Another reason they love their guns.

 Environmental Protections?
-The conservative stance on environmental protections is that they are against them.
-Here they are conserving the man over nature strand and the wealth strand in the belief that environmental protections harm business.
+Conservatives generally oppose environmental protections, the Environmental Protection Agency and the Endangered Species Act.
+Here they are conserving the man over nature strand, and to a lesser degree, the wealth strand in the false belief that environmental protections harm business and the economy.

 Deregulation?
-The conservative stance on deregulation of Big Business is that they are for it.
-Government should put no constraints on business or industry.
+Conservatives are for deregulation, of just about any kind.
+They believe government should put no constraints on business or industry.
 Here they are conserving the wealth strand of the Dominator Hierarchy, even though only a tiny percentage of CorpCons will benefit from such deregulation while the bulk of conservatives will actually be harmed by it.
-But whatever position liberals take on any issue, SoCons will fall in line with their CorpCons superiors in solidarity to conserve the Dominator Hierarchy.
-This is one of the most stupid, self-defeating things they could possibly do... but that's the appeal of the Dominator Hierarchy.
+But whatever position liberals take on any issue, SoCons will fall in line with their CorpCons "superiors" in solidarity to conserve the Dominator Hierarchy.
+This is one of the most stupid, self-defeating things they could possibly do... but that's the power and toxic appeal of the Dominator Hierarchy.

 Legal Abortion?
-The conservative stance on legal abortion is that they are against it.
-Here they flip-flop on their opposition to Big Government, wanting it to impose a tenet of their dominant religious system upon all of society.
+Conservatives are against abortion in general, many opposed to any kind of abortion.
+Here they flip-flop on their supposed (but fake) opposition to Big Government, wanting it to impose a tenet of their dominant religious system upon all of society.
 Here they are conserving both the Male over Female gender strand of the Dominator Hierarchy, as well as the dominant religion strand.

 Healthcare?
-The conservative stance on healthcare is that the government should not be involved with it, and that it should be managed entirely by for-profit corporations, including Big Pharma and Big Insurance.
+Coneservatives believe that government should not be involved with healthcare, and that it should be managed entirely by for-profit corporations, including Big Pharma and Big Insurance.
 Here they are conserving the wealth strand of the Dominator Hierarchy, again, which benefits only the CorpCon and will end up sending many SoCons into bankruptcy and/or an early grave.
-If you can't afford the sky-high insurance rates for a decent policy or the spiraling costs of healthcare paid out of pocket, well, to quote Herman Cain, "Blame yourself."
+Again, the Dominator Hierarchy demonstrates its amazing manipulative power to convince individuals to believe (and vote) against their own, real, best interests.

 Gays?
 The conservative stance on homosexuality is that it is a sin.
 This supposedly comes from the Bible, even though Jesus considered the subject so unimportant he didn't mention it.
 Here conservatives are conserving both the sexual orientation strand and the dominant religion strand of the Dominator Hierarchy, determined to impose their religious views on this long-oppressed minority.

 Transgender Rights?
-The conservative stance on transgender rights is that they are against them.
-Here they are conserving the gender strand of the Dominator Hierarchy, and some believe that transgender people are also transgressing God's will, so they would also be conserving the dominant religion strand.
+As they have with all formerly marginalized or oppressed groups, conservatives oppose extending equal right to transgender individuals.
+Here they are conserving the gender strand of the Dominator Hierarchy, and some believe that transgender people are also transgressing God's will, so conserving the dominant religion strand comes into play.

 War?
-The conservative stance on war is that they are for it... except, perhaps, if the liberals want it... then they will very reluctantly oppose it because they cannot support anything that the would-be destroyers of the Dominator Hierarchy support.
+Conservatives are often in favor of going to war... except, perhaps, if the liberals want it... then they may well oppose it because they cannot support anything that the would-be destroyers of the Dominator Hierarchy support.
 But normally they are, literally, gun-ho! (pun intended) for war.
 Depending upon the particular circumstance of the war, such wars may involve the wealth strand of the profiteers (almost invariably conservative corporations such as Halliburton, General Electric, Raytheon, Blackwater, etc.), with potential mixing of skin tone, religious, language and even beauty (because the enemy is invariably ugly) strands into a toxic mix of sicko patriotic conservation of the Dominator Hierarchy.
 And, of course, nature always takes a beating in war, so that's an added bonus for the conservative mind.

 See?
 Every issue, no matter how dissimilar it may be from some other issue, dovetails right back into conservation of some aspect of the Dominator Hierarchy, if not defense of the entire DH itself.